tony-schndr/br35ba56.datapower/ansible_collections/community/datapower/README.md

 ```

 # Contributing to this collection
+This collection leverages the REST management interface, learn more about how that interface works [here](https://www.ibm.com/support/pages/part-1-introduction-rest-management-interface-and-status-monitoring)

 ## Adding a new module

 All additional modules MUST include **Integration Tests** and pass **Sanity Tests**